C64 OS USER'S GUIDE

 The System Card contains two copies of C64 OS.
 One copy is already installed on the System Card, ready for use on the C64 with an SD2IEC.
 The second copy is in the form of an installation archive file and the installer tools.

-If you do not have an SD2IEC, you can transfer the files from Mac or PC to IDE64 via PCLink.
-Consult the IDE64 User's Guide for further information about using PCLink to transfer files.
+If you do not have an SD2IEC, you can transfer the files from a Mac or PC to IDE64 via PCLink.
+For further information about how to best set up your IDE64, configure and use PCLink, see the Advanced set up for IDE64 section of this User's Guide.
+Or consult the IDE64 User's Guide for further information about configuring the IDE64 and using PCLink to transfer files.

 Note about PCLink

 If you use PCLink, you must run the ideservd server program with the -P or --allprg option.
-This ensures that the files transferred to your IDE64 get set as PRG type files.
+This ensures that the files transfer to your IDE64 as PRG type files.

 Confirm that all four files are of type PRG on the IDE64 before proceeding.
 If they are not PRG type files, something went wrong and installation will not proceed correctly.

-Load and run "c64os" from the IDE64 device.
+Load and run "c64os setup" from the IDE64 device.
 It does not have to be device #8.

 This runs the C64 OS Setup Tool.

-Press RETURN to accept the default device #.
-Press RETURN to accept the default partition # and proceed with the installation.
+Press RETURN to accept the default source device # and target device #.
+Press RETURN again to accept the default target partition # and proceed with the installation.
 The default device and partition numbers are autodetected as the current device and partition when the Setup Tool was loaded.

 The installer program is run automatically.
-It states that it is opening the restore.car file, and outputs the name of each directory and file that is extracted from the installation archive.
+It states that it is opening the restore.car file, and outputs the note from that archive file.
+It then proceeds and outputs the name of each directory and file that is extracted from the installation archive.

-When the installer is complete, you are returned to the READY prompt.
+When the installer finishes it says "Unarchiving Complete" and you are returned to the READY prompt.
 Although C64 OS is ready to be booted, some configuration is recommended for your specific hardware before you boot C64 OS for the first time.
 This is described in Chapter 3: Configuration and Settings.

 The System Card contains two copies of C64 OS.
 One copy is already installed on the System Card, ready for use on the C64 with an SD2IEC.
 The second copy is in the form of an installation archive file and the installer tools.

-If you are installing to a virtual CMD HD via VICE, be sure to review the Installation on VICE instructions first.
-These instructions guide you to the point of having copied the C64 OS installation files to the virtual CMD HD.
+If you are setting up a virtual CMD HD in VICE, be sure to review the Installation on VICE instructions first.

-If you do not have an SD2IEC or IDE64, and you're not using VICE, an alternative method of transferring the installation files to your CMD HD or RamLink is required.
+If you do not have an SD2IEC or IDE64, an alternative method of transferring the installation files to your CMD HD or RAMLink is required.
 SD2IEC is probably the easiest method for transferring files from a Mac or PC to a C64.
 SD2IEC devices are available in a variety of form factors and price points, most are reasonably inexpensive.
-Even if you prefer to use a CMD HD or RamLink as your C64 OS system drive, purchasing an SD2IEC is a solid investment.
+Even if you prefer to use a CMD HD or RAMLink as your C64 OS system drive, purchasing an SD2IEC is a solid investment.

 C64 OS must be installed in the root directory of a CMD native partition, with at least 9000 blocks free.
 Transfer the four files from the root directory of the System Card to the root directory of the partition of the CMD device where you want to install C64 OS.
-Only two directory entries need to remain in the root directory after installation is complete.
+Only the file "c64os" and the directory "os" will need to remain in the root directory after installation is complete.

-Load and run "c64os" from the CMD device.
+Load and run "c64os setup" from the CMD device.
 It does not have to be device #8.

 This runs the C64 OS Setup Tool.

-Press RETURN to accept the default device #.
-Press RETURN to accept the default partition # and proceed with the installation.
+Press RETURN to accept the default source device # and target device #.
+Press RETURN again to accept the default target partition # and proceed with the installation.
 The default device and partition numbers are autodetected as the current device and partition when the Setup Tool was loaded.

 The installer program is run automatically.
-It states that it is opening the restore.car file, and outputs the name of each directory and file that is extracted from the installation archive.
+It states that it is opening the restore.car file, and outputs the note from that archive file.
+It then proceeds and outputs the name of each directory and file that is extracted from the installation archive.

-When the installer is complete, you are returned to the READY prompt.
+When the installer finishes it says "Unarchiving Complete" and you are returned to the READY prompt.
 Although C64 OS is ready to be booted, some configuration is recommended for your specific hardware before you boot C64 OS for the first time.
 This is described in Chapter 3: Configuration and Settings.

 Installation on VICE